 The Hilton Playa Del Carmen is an adults-only, all-inclusive getaway and also a fun place to stay this time of year.
 The hotel celebrates Dia de los Muertos and the tradition of Hanal Pixan (Food of the Souls) with tasting dishes and a ceremonial menu.
 Detox and cleanse your spirit with a 100-minute Temazcal Stone Steam Bath, which is an ancient Mayan experience that’s led by a local shaman.
 You can also head outside the hotel to Fifth Avenue to watch the Catrinas Parade and attend the largest festival in the region, the Festival de Tradiciones de Vida y Muerte.

 We also love spending time in the Finger Lakes Region of New York for an adult-focused Halloween.
-There’s the Haunted History Trail of New York State, Belhurst Castle which is home to the ghost of an opera singer, and the William Phelps General Store & Residence, which offers ghost hunting.
+There’s the Haunted History Trail of New York State, Belhurst Castle, which is home to the ghost of an opera singer, and the William Phelps General Store & Residence, which offers ghost hunting.
 Fright Nights at the Fair is hosted at the fairgrounds in Syracuse on October weekends and is the largest haunted attraction in New York.
 Consider staying at the Inns of Aurora, which in the past has offered a murder mystery package.
-Meanwhile, the Fainting Goat Island Inn is in Nichols, New York and is rumored to have numerous ghostly guests that have never left.
+Meanwhile, the Fainting Goat Island Inn is in Nichols, New York, and is rumored to have numerous ghostly guests who have never left.

 Cape Cod is another destination filled with fun haunts for Halloween, especially if you stay at the Sesuit Harbor House.
 This charming B&B has an innkeeper, Phil Baxter, who narrates the most haunting ghost stories of the Cape around a fire pit.
 You’ll learn about the tales of Chatham vacationer Dan Gordon and Barnstable resident Gary Joseph, who wrote Cape Encounters, which is all about haunted houses and inns.